 Real Estate Licensees

-Licensed real estate salespeople and real estate brokers are not subject to the ABC test.
+Licensed real estate salespeople and real estate brokers are not subject to the ABC test in California.
 For purposes other than unemployment and worker's compensation insurance they must satisfy the Borello test to be ICs.
-For unemployment purposes they are ICs if they:
+For unemployment purposes, they are ICs if they:

 - are duly licensed